From Dusk Till Dawn 2: Texas Blood Money (1999)

 The five of them head off to Bravos to rob the Banco Bravos.
 One by one the gang gets bitten and turned into vampires themselves except for Buck who becomes allies with Lawson to try and battle it out with the gang until sunrise

-The setting at the motel with the gang watching porn on TV all looked natural with their mocking comments.
+They are about to head towards a motel which was the Coyote Inn which was a perfect place for a sequel such as this, with the gang watching porn on TV all looked natural with their mocking comments.

 We spot a nice battle scene between Luther against a couple of vampires which was packed with a bit of action and suspense as well as a great shot on a vehicle turning around in circles during the end of this scene.

-There's a nice shot on a woman taking a shower and then a bat attacks her.
-There's a good shot on the shower curtain with her behind it while being attacked as well as afterwards when she is about to collapse in pain.
+After Jesus has a good romp with a hooker Lupe and later on takes a shower with a nice shot on this and then a bat attacks her.
+Then another good shot on the shower curtain with her behind it while being attacked as well as afterwards when she is about to collapse in pain.
+Yet it all looked a bit cheesy with this bat striking but in a campy fun way.

-A nice shot on Jesus close up in a bathroom and then Lupe rising from the bathtub about to attack on her prey.
+Jesus comes into the room to see what is going on with a good close up in a bathroom and then Lupe rising from the bathtub about to attack on her prey.
+This offered great horror timing and fast action with the attacking moments.

 A perfect shot on all four characters Luther, Jesus, C.W. and Ray Bob by pointing their guns and rifles out in front of the bank and firing with menacing vampire looks to them as well as great shots on police cars exploding and the policemen flying in the air.

-A perfect discussion between Lawson and Buck during the end of the movie about why the vampires would rob a bank etc.
+A perfect discussion after the terrors are over towards the end between Lawson and Buck during the end of the movie about why the vampires would rob a bank etc.

-The acting is in good taste if I don't say so myself.
+The acting is in good taste if I do say so myself.
 Robert Patrick (Buck) seems to show alot of effort on his part as one of the head gang members trying to surivive being bitten by a vampire as he proves worthy as a character actor than just his role in Terminator 2.
+Shows a ton of great adrenaline with the terrors and action that happens.
+Also was convincing by coming across as a wise type with a good hearted behavior which was a nice plus to his role.

 Duane Whitaker